Adrian-rospx/web-dev/README.md

-# Learning Web Dev basics
+# Learning Frontend basics

 After spending a few days learning about how computers and the internet works I decided to try making some practical projects.
-I don't think I'll pursue web development seriously, but I want to understand some of it.
+I want to at least understand web development better.

 #### Feb-24 -> Mar-09
 Learning CSS